Pr0x1mas/not-si-units/_units/Carty.md

 ratio: 0.0007025953690000001
 ---

-This choice of unit is ironic, because Mr Carty does not occupy much volume.
+This choice of unit is ironic, because Mr Carty is quite short and thus does not occupy much volume.